view-launcher/blade/readme.md

 If your favorite code editor doesn't have support for protocol handler, you must set up it by yourself.

 To do so, you might want to read [this article](https://tracy.nette.org/en/open-files-in-ide).

+## Usage
+Use shortcuts to access all the functions.

+Here are the default shortcuts (These are configurable via the config file).

+* `AA`  →  Inspect view
+* `D`  →  Open the view in your code editor

 ## Limitation
 Tags without new line won't get detected.